Powerlearnproject/se-assignment-day-2-git-and-github-chikwendusylvester/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=15897290&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+A version control system is mostly based around one concept, tracking changes that happen within directories or files What is Git
+Git is a Version Control System or VCS.
+VCS is basically software designed to record changes within one or more files over time.
+It allows us to undo or to cancel all made or pending changes within one or more files.
+If we're working on a project with many files, VCS enables us to control the whole project.
+If necessary, this allows us to revert one or more files any of their previous versions or the whole project to a previous version.
+We can also compare changes to one file between two versions in order to see exactly what was changed in each file, when it was changed and who made the change.
+We can also see why the change was made.

+Because Git is a universal system that can be used for version control of all types of files, be it Microsoft Word files, pictures, AutoCAD files, Visual Studio Project, etc.

+Types of VCS
+Git is not the only VCS in use.
+Moreover, Git is just a kind of VCS.

+The types of VCS are:

+Local Version Control System
+Centralized Version Control System
+Distributed Version Control System

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?